os403/os403/habits.md

 11. Habits reinforcement

 12. Habits Tracking
+    1. Use habits tracking carefully (Garmin for fitness, Mint for finance, etc)
-    1. Goodharts Law: When a measure becomes a target, it ceases to be a good measure.
+    2. `Goodharts Law`: When a measure becomes a target, it ceases to be a good measure.

 13. Accountability Partner & Habit contract
     1. Have someone to watch your back